Pulmonary Hypertension and Thromboembolic disease

 Imaging findings

-1. Mild dilation of the main pulmonary artery
+- Mild dilatation of the main pulmonary artery

 PVOD

-Pulmonary veno-occlusive disease (PVOD) is a rare form of pulmonary hypertension and is also classified under WHO group 1.
+Pulmonary veno-occlusive disease (PVOD) is a rare subtype of PAH.

 The classic CT triad in PVOD includes:

-3. Enlarged mediastinal and hilar lymph nodes resulting from chronic lymphatic congestion and inflammation.
+- Enlarged mediastinal and hilar lymph nodes resulting from chronic lymphatic congestion.

-In PAPVR, one or more pulmonary veins abnormally drain into the right atrium or systemic venous circulation (e.g., the superior vena cava) instead of the left atrium.
+In partial anomalous pulmonary venous return, one or more pulmonary veins abnormally drain into the systemic venous circulation (mainly into the superior vena cava on the right, and into the left brachiocephalic vein on the left side), instead of the normal drainage into the left atrium.

 Illustration

-In this case, the pulmonary veins from the left lung drain normally into the left atrium (green arrows).
+In this case, most pulmonary veins drain normally into the left atrium (green arrows).

-However, the right upper lobe pulmonary vein is anomalous and drains into the right atrium rather than the left atrium (red arrow).
+However, the right upper lobe pulmonary vein is anomalous and drains via the superior vena cava into the right atrium rather than the left atrium (red arrow).

 This anomalous venous return creates a left-to-right shunt, leading to volume overload of the right atrium and right ventricle.